 If it’s too hot where you live, try getting up early, walking in the evening, or moving the action indoors.
 Shopping malls let you window shop while you exercise.
 You may also find a great track at your community or senior center.

 3. Try Tai Chi

-It looks amazingly relaxed and chill, but Tai Chi offers incredible health benefits for mind and body.
+It looks so relaxed, you may doubt it’s even exercise!
+But Tai Chi offers incredible health benefits for mind and body.
 These include improved balance, muscle strength, and flexibility.
 It’s also frequently prescribed for Parkinson’s patients and those who are recovering from an injury.